hellominjeong/Fake_Face_Classification_Min-jeong-LEE/README.md

 #### Test Dataset:

   The test dataset includes about 15% of the total dataset.
   This set contains only the input images, without any labels (ground truth).
   Participants will use this dataset to generate predictions, and these predicted outputs will be submitted for evaluation.

-  The model's performance will be evaluated based on the accuracy and other metrics using the ground truth labels, which will remain hidden until the evaluation phase.
+  ---